anubhab7111/catppuccin_rice/README.md

-Arch rice based on Catppuccin-mocha theme.
-Used hyprland as WM
+Arch rice based on Catppuccin-mocha theme using hyprland as WM